igoogolx/lux-docs/docs/intro.md

 ## What is lux?
-Lux is a cross-platform light desktop proxy client that is completely open-source.
+Lux is a cross-platform light desktop proxy client that is open-sourced.
 It supports both the Windows and macOS operating systems, runs at the network layer.

 :::note